J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 WHERE users.id IS NULL;

-This question is asked to evaluate your understanding of data structures, as it directly impacts the data manipulation process and analysis.
-As a Data Analyst, you need to be able to comprehend the implications of mutable and immutable data to make informed decisions about data handling and processing efficiently, especially at JP Morgan, where you’ll deal with different types of data.
+This question is asked to evaluate your understanding of data structures, as they directly impact the data manipulation process and analysis.
+As a Data Analyst, you need to comprehend the implications of mutable and immutable data to make informed decisions about data handling and processing efficiently, especially at JP Morgan, where you’ll deal with different types of data.

 How to Answer

-First, start by explaining the difference between mutable and immutable data types.
+First, explain the difference between mutable and immutable data types.
 Then, specify the situation with an example where we need to implement either mutable or immutable data.

 Example